growthengineer1/sarvodayaretreats/replit.md

 ## Overview

-Sarvodaya Retreats is a website for a backwater retreat sanctuary near Varkala, Kerala.
-The site serves artists, solo travelers, spiritual practitioners, and nature lovers by showcasing the intimate retreat space and enabling bookings/inquiries.
-The design is inspired by hand-drawn pencil art aesthetics with an organic, minimalist approach, taking visual cues from thenorth.in.
-The project emphasizes artistic presentation, philosophical depth, and a peaceful, authentic atmosphere.
+Sarvodaya Retreats is a single-page static website for a backwater retreat sanctuary near Varkala, Kerala.
+The project is designed as a self-contained artistic showcase featuring hand-drawn SVG illustrations, organic layouts, and a peaceful aesthetic.
+The entire website is contained in a single HTML file for maximum simplicity and ease of deployment.

 ## User Preferences